150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 and KVM_XEN_GET_ATTR ioctls.
 This controls whether KVM will set the XEN_RUNSTATE_UPDATE flag in guest memory mapped vcpu_runstate_info during updates of the runstate information.
-Note that versions of KVM which support the RUNSTATE feature above, but not the RUNSTATE_UPDATE_FLAG feature, will always set the XEN_RUNSTATE_UPDATE flag when updating the guest structure, which is perhaps counterintuitive.
+Note that versions of KVM which support the RUNSTATE feature above, but not thie RUNSTATE_UPDATE_FLAG feature, will always set the XEN_RUNSTATE_UPDATE flag when updating the guest structure, which is perhaps counterintuitive.
 When this flag is advertised, KVM will behave more correctly, not using the XEN_RUNSTATE_UPDATE flag until/unless